hanrichard/Notebook/README.txt

 Closures are created whenever a variable that is defined outside the current scope is accessed from within some inner scope.
 It gives you access to an outer function’s scope from an inner function.
 In JavaScript, closures are created every time a function is created.
 To use a closure, simply define a function inside another function and expose it.

+## What are the ways to define a variable in JavaScript?

+Var – The JavaScript variables statement is used to declare a variable and, optionally, we can initialize the value of that variable.
+Example: var a =10; Variable declarations are processed before the execution of the code.
+Const – The idea of const functions is not allow them to modify the object on which they are called.
+When a function is declared as const, it can be called on any type of object.
+Let – It is a signal that the variable may be reassigned, such as a counter in a loop, or a value swap in an algorithm.
+It also signals that the variable will be used only in the block it’s defined in.